Estimated reading time: 4 minutes

 Most of these perished in time.
 But this didn’t discourage the viticulturist.
 He moved on to plant over 300 more in his family home.
 These, he distributed to various parts of the country.

-Thanks to Busby’s work in this region, Hunter Valley has some of the best wines and many people on a Hunter valley tour appreciate this region.
+Thanks to Busby’s work in this region, Hunter Valley has some of the best wines and many people on Hunter Valley wine tours appreciate this region.
 Today, it has over 150 varieties of exceptional wines, giving it a prominent place in the industry.

 Wines Named after James Busby

 This is why the name “James Busby” has come to be used as a synonym for Australian wine.

 Today, you have several wines named after James Busby.
-You have a Yarra Valley Pinot, a savory and aromatic red wine that is inspired by and named after him.
+You have a Yarra Valley Pinot, a savoury and aromatic red wine that is inspired by and named after him.
 There is the famous Cabernet Sauvignon, made with some of the best dark grapes in Australia,

 Speaking of dark wines, if this is what you like, you should try the Shiraz, with its violet hue and the aromatic fragrance of blueberries and vanilla mixed with spices.
 Now that makes your mouth water, doesn’t it?